Comparisons between Israel and Nazi Germany: Israel

 In December 2023, during the Gaza war, the mayor of Metula David Azoulai said in an interview: "The whole Gaza Strip needs to be empty.
 Flattened.
 Just like in Auschwitz.
 Let it be a museum for all the world to see what Israel can do.
 Let no one reside in the Gaza Strip for all the world to see, because October 7 was in a way a second Holocaust."
 The remarks were condemned by a spokesperson for the Auschwitz-Birkenau State Museum who said they may sound like "a call for murder of the scale akin to Auschwitz".

 On 18 February 2025, Ofer Cassif, a far-left politician of the Knesset and member of the Hadash–Ta'al party, tweeted a comparison between Israel's plans to encourage voluntary migration of Palestinians from Gaza and the flight of the German Jews to other countries during World War II.
 His tweet was criticised by other Knesset members.
 For instance, Otzma Yehudit MK Almog Cohen filed a complaint to the Knesset Ethics Committee about "his vile and disgraceful comparison" and called Cassif a "terrorist supporter".
 In response, right-wing Knesset lawmakers called for Cassif's impeachment.

-Moshe Feiglin compared both Israelis and Palestinians to Nazis, saying: "As Hitler, may his name be erased, once said: 'I cannot live in this world if there is one Jew left in it,' we could not live in this land if even one such Islamo-Nazi remains in Gaza, and not before we return to Gaza and turn it into Hebrew Gaza."
+Moshe Feiglin compared both Israelis and Palestinians to Nazis, saying: "As Hitler, may his name be erased, once said: 'I cannot live in this world if there is one Jew left in it', we could not live in this land if even one such Islamo-Nazi remains in Gaza, and not before we return to Gaza and turn it into Hebrew Gaza."

+In January 2026, former Israeli defence minister Moshe Ya'alon posted a tweet on X, comparing Jewish supremacy in Israel to Nazism, stating: "The ideology of 'Jewish supremacy', which has become dominant in the Israeli government, resembles Nazi racial theory."
+The post came after an increase of Israeli settler attacks against Palestinians in the West Bank and described them as "Jewish pogromists".
+Ya'alon repeated the comparison in June 2026 on Ynet, saying, "Eighty years after the Holocaust, 'Mein Kampf' in reverse.
+The master race is us."
+In April, Tamir Pardo, the former head of Mossad from 2011 to 2016, said on Channel 13 comparing the violence by Israeli settlers in the West Bank to the Holocaust, stating, "My mother was a Holocaust survivor, and what I saw reminded me of the events that happened against Jews in the last century."
+In August 2026, The New York Times quoted similar assertions from multiple retired Israeli generals and officials.